vahidmech/HPC-Project/README.md

 # HPC-Project
-This repisotry is different code for solving fluid flow in a 2D channel using Lattice Boltzmann Method (LBM)
+This repository is different code for solving fluid flow in a 2D channel using Lattice Boltzmann Method (LBM)

 LBM.f90 is Serial version